Kate Smith: Significance in professional sports

 The Philadelphia Flyers ice hockey team played Smith's rendition of "God Bless America" before their game on December 11, 1969.
 The Flyers' public address announcer had noticed that people would not pay attention or would show disdain for the "Star-Spangled Banner" played before games, due to the tensions caused by the Vietnam War, and he decided to use Smith's rendition of "God Bless America" instead.
 The crowd responded more favorably to this recording.
 After the Flyers won the game, it was decided by the team that the song would be used as an alternative to the "Star-Spangled Banner", but only for certain important games.

 At the Flyers' home opener against the Toronto Maple Leafs on October 11, 1973, Smith made a surprise appearance to perform the song in person and received a tremendous reception.
 The Flyers won that game by a 2–0 score.
-She again performed the song at the Spectrum in front of a capacity crowd of 17,007 fans before game 6 of the Stanley Cup Finals on May 19, 1974, against the Boston Bruins.
+She again performed the song at the Spectrum in front of a capacity crowd of 17,007 fans before game six of the Stanley Cup Final on May 19, 1974, against the Boston Bruins.
 Before this game, Smith had a "Flyer Record" of 36–3–1 (win-loss-tie).
 After her performance, in keeping with the Flyers' reputation of "The Broad Street Bullies", Smith mimicked a knockout punch.
 Boston's defenseman Bobby Orr and center Phil Esposito tried to jinx the Flyers' "good luck charm" by shaking her hand after her performance.
-Yet, the Flyers won their first of two back-to-back Stanley Cups, winning that playoff series against the Boston Bruins four games to two, with goaltender Bernie Parent shutting the Bruins out 1–0 in the game.
+Yet the Flyers won their first of two back-to-back Stanley Cups, winning that playoff series against the Boston Bruins 4 games to 2, with goaltender Bernie Parent shutting the Bruins out 1–0 in the game.